Publication - Progress report

 Key points for this issue

-- The strongest annual price growth by property type in Q4 2021 was for detached properties, up by an annual 15.3%, whilst flats increased by the lowest amount, increasing by 7.0%.
-(Source: UK HPI).
+- The strongest annual price growth by property type in Q4 2022 was for detached properties, up by an annual 9.4%, whilst flats increased by the lowest amount, up by 3.1%.
+(Source: UK HPI)

-- The average new build property price increased by an annual 18.1% to £257k in Q3 2021, which is higher than the increase on the average existing build price rose of 13.0%, and which can be partly explained by the rise in new build construction materials.
-(Source: UK HPI).
+- The average new build property price increased by an annual 11.0% to £280k in Q3 2022, higher than the increase on the average existing build price of 7.7% (note these figures are one quarter behind other HPI data).
+(Source: UK HPI)

-- The Bank of England has increased the base rate three times since December 2021, taking the rate from 0.1% to 0.75%.
-A 65 basis point increase is estimated to increase the average monthly payment by £54 on new variable rate mortgage and by £29 on an outstanding variable mortgage in Scotland.
+- The Bank of England has increased the Base Rate eleven times since December 2021, taking the rate from 0.1% to 4.25%.
+A 415 basis point increase is estimated to increase the monthly payments by around £370 on an average new variable rate regulated mortgage and by £200 on an average outstanding variable rate regulated mortgage in Scotland.

 Housebuilding Material Prices